 Some of the public discourse projects are already up and running.
 These include the Museum of Care, Anthropology for Kids, Visual Assembly, Carnivals, the Yes Women, Fight Club, and others which bring people together to challenge the status quo and promote new ways of thinking, living, and sharing.

 We are a non-commercial institution, guided by an International Board of Advisers whose policies are implemented by the Institute’s small administration team (which aims to limit bureaucracy as much as possible).
-This is why we have only two central projects: the David Graeber Archive and the Brain Trust.
-It meets formally twice a year, and its members are regularly consulted on pressing issues.
+Its members are regularly consulted on pressing issues.

 Our Structure